sinan-altaie/sinan-altaie/README.md

 - 🔭 I’m currently working on my Cybersecurity Professional Development
 - 🌱 I’m currently learning Penteration Testing
 - 👯 I’m looking to collaborate on any Red Team topic
-- 🤔 I’m currently looking for a PenTest work opportiunity
+- 🤔 I’m currently looking for a PenTest work opportunity
 - 💬 Ask me about ...
 - 📫 How to reach me: saltaie@outlook.com
 - 😄 Pronouns: he/him